dbpunk-labs/db3/docs/index.md

  0x96bdb8e20fbd831fcb37dde9f81930a82ab5436b | secp256k1
 ```

-this command will create a key used for signing message
+this command will create a key used for signing a message

 ### Create a Database

+start the console connecting to the `https://grpc.devnet.db3.network` and create a database

 ```
 db3 console --url https://grpc.devnet.db3.network